Senior Apartments in 2024

 Pile of money in front of green house

 Just like any other type of housing, senior apartment costs vary greatly.
-Before you begin apartment hunting, make sure your finances are in order and set a budget.
+Before you begin apartment hunting, ensure your finances are in order and set a budget.
 Average senior apartment rental prices across the U.S. vary greatly.
-For example, Brookdale Senior Living, the biggest assisted living provider in the United States, reports their prices range from $1,650 per month in the Southeast region to as much as $16,165 per month in the Northeast.
-Major factors that impact the overall cost include location, amenities, and apartment size.
-For example, a senior living one-bedroom apartment in rural Ohio will cost significantly less than a comparable senior apartment in New York City.
-If you’re on a budget, consider following these helpful frugal living tips for seniors.
+For example, Brookdale Senior Living, the biggest assisted living provider in the United States, reports its prices range from $1,650 per month in the Southeast region to $16,165 per month in the Northeast.

 Buying a Senior Apartment